rangle/ngCourse2/handout/testing/redux/reducers.md

 }
 ```

-As you can see, there are three cases to test: the default case, the increment, and the decrement.
+As you can see, there are three cases to test: the default case, the increment and the decrement.
 We want to test that our actions trigger the state changes we expect from the reducer.

 ```js
 import { INCREMENT_COUNTER, DECREMENT_COUNTER } from '../actions/counter';